NVIDIA/NVFlare/examples/advanced/job_api/tf/README.md

 and the new
 [`FedJob`](https://github.com/NVIDIA/NVFlare/blob/main/nvflare/job_config/api.py)
 APIs were used to programmatically set up an
-`nvflare` job to be exported or ran by simulator (details in file [`tf_fl_script_runner_cifar10.py`](tf_fl_script_runner_cifar10.py)), alleviating the need of writing job config files, simplifying development process.
+NVFlare job to be exported or ran by simulator (details in file [`tf_fl_script_runner_cifar10.py`](tf_fl_script_runner_cifar10.py)), alleviating the need of writing job config files, simplifying development process.